-• FOR the election as directors of the four individuals named as its nominees in this proxy statement (Proposal 1 on the proxy card);

-• FOR the approval, on an advisory basis, of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2022 (Proposal 2 on the proxy card).
+- FOR the election as directors of the four individuals named as its nominees in this proxy statement (Proposal 1 on the proxy card); - FOR the approval, on an advisory basis, of the compensation of our Executive Officers who are named in the compensation disclosures in this proxy statement (Proposal 2 on the proxy card); - FOR the "every third year" ("3 Years." on the proxy card) choice, on an advisory basis, as to the frequency of the advisory vote on executive compensation (Proposal 3 on the proxy card); and - FOR the approval, on an advisory basis, of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2023 (Proposal 4 on the proxy card).